aamazie/pokemongen1fasthack/README.txt

 ﻿GEN 1 POKEMON GAMEBOY FAST VICTORY
 RED/BLUE RBA GUIDE
 (Most of this was written by others and not only Aaron Mazie)
-Note: This guide is for “PP Strats” Only.
-This is the safest route to completing RBA, so I wanted to make it as accessible to everyone as I could.
-I’m also aware there is a faster route, but I chose this older method for the same reason as above.

 If you’re having any trouble with this guide, please watch John Stone’s and Eddaket’s guides on the game here (and follow them while you’re at it): https://www.youtube.com/watch?v=InJbog7tJMM